• Skip to main content

 Your ten-year-olds may have very definite opinions as to what genre book they want to listen to.
 Does your 10-year-old like fantasy?
 Comedy, history or realism?
 Whatever their tastes, there is a book on this list to suit them!

-In the 13th century, 14-year-old Catherine, the daughter of a landed knight, has a little more gumption than a girl in her times is supposed to have.
-Her father is trying to marry her off to enrich his coffers but she would rather run around with the peasants on the manor and thwart his efforts.
-This short novel is told in a diary format and is hilarious.
-Spend time discussing the differences and similarities of how girls are treated in the middle ages vs. today.
+In the 13th century, 14-year-old Catherine, the daughter of a landed knight, has a little more gumption than a girl in her world is supposed to have.
+Her father is trying to marry her off to enrich his coffers but Catherine would rather run around with the peasants on the manor and thwart his efforts.
+This hilarious short novel is written in a diary format.
+Spend time discussing the differences and similarities of how girls are treated in the middle ages versus. today.

 The Pushcart War book cover

 Merrill may have penned this classic tale of underdogs in 1964, but its appeal endures.
-Narrated as a sort of historical documentary, the story, set in New York City, follows the fate of the pushcart vendors when they dare to stand up to the truck drivers who are taking over the city streets.
-The vendors sabotage the bully truckers with the Pea Shooter Campaign.
+Narrated as a pseudo-historical documentary, the story follows the fate of pushcart vendors in New York Cit after they dare to stand up to the truck drivers who are taking over the city streets.
+The vendors sabotage the trucker bullies with a Pea Shooter Campaign.
 The Pushcart War offers so much to talk about with your kids.
-Discuss the writing style and humor as well as the larger theme of the big guys vs. the small guys.
+Discuss the writing style and humor as well as the larger theme of big guys versus small guys.

 My son listened to this on audiobook and loved it!
-He was alternating between gasping and laughing.
-Salvador Vidón is the new kid, but is also an unusual kid because he is able to open portals into alternate universes with his mind.
+He was alternating between gasping in astonishment and laughing uproariously.
+Salvador Vidón is the new kid in school and has the ability to open portals into alternate universes with his mind.
 He meets Gabi Reál who is a bit suspicious of his explanation about the mysterious things that happen when he is around.
 This is a really fun book, with lots of fast-paced action and crazy humor.
 Highly recommended!

 A Place to Belong book cover